Updated: Sep 4

 Request and save all medical documents, including doctor's appointments, medical bills, insurance statements, prescriptions, and so on.

 Other documents, such as a police accident report or job records demonstrating a loss of income, may be helpful in your case.
-As our prescreened Top Rated Personal Injury Attorneys In Los Angeles would advise, keep any official documentation of the events surrounding your injury.
+As our prescreened Personal Injury Accident Lawyer In Los Angeles would advise, keep any official documentation of the events surrounding your injury.

 4. Witness Testimonies